atlasunified/atlas-voice/README.md

 To run these scripts, you'll need the following libraries outside the basic Python libraries:

-gradio - For creating the user interface. sounddevice - For recording audio from the microphone. soundfile - For reading and writing sound files. numpy - For numerical computations (used here for creating the array to hold the recording). os - For operating system dependent functionality, like reading from files and checking if directories exist. pydub - For manipulating audio files (used here for trimming silence from audio).
+'gradio' - For creating the user interface.

+'sounddevice' - For recording audio from the microphone.

+'soundfile' - For reading and writing sound files.

+'numpy' - For numerical computations (used here for creating the array to hold the recording).

+'pydub' - For manipulating audio files (used here for trimming silence from audio).

 Please ensure these libraries are installed in your Python environment before running these scripts.
 You can install them using pip:

 ## atlas-voice.py